xRose-s/Hackathob-Collaborative-Platform/README.md

 #####STILL NEED TO FIX MINOR ISSUES AND OPTIMISATION.
 SOME OPERATIONS WORK ON LOCAL END AND NOT YET ON WEBSITE.
 REMAIN PAITENT TILL FINAL ROUND.
+THIS CODE DOESNT INLCUDE FULL HOSTING AS THAT IS WITH THE DEVLOPERS RIGHTS TO USE AND PRIVATE.

+LINK TO THE WEBSITE-----  https://v0-coding-session-website.vercel.app/

 ---